Meeeeeeeeeeeeeerl/Abbreviation-Recognition/README.md

 - all: example picture with all of the above visual effects
 - individual: empty folder for you to add your own picture (name has to be picture.png)

-src-folder: This folder contains all the code written for this project.
+src-folder: This folder contains all the code written for this project:
 - TextRecognizer: This is the main class.
 - createImageBoxes: This function creates rectangles around configured words
 - deskew: This function can deskew an image